 In addition to live audio or video, class discussion can be synchronous and text-based, using a chatroom or other instant messaging system.
 Text-based communication can help to augment certain activities.
 Students can be encouraged to join a live text chat during a video conference.
 This can help with situations where many students want to speak at once – like any time when they would “raise their hand” in class – enabling them to avoid the awkwardness of appropriate timing absent embodied social cues.
 Chats are similarly useful for letting students respond to quiz questions during class, or for them to pose questions that the instructor can address when suitable.

 ?
-View our post on In-Class Activities in Teaching eHRAF to discover eHRAF-based PowerPoint activities in your online classroom.
+View our eHRAF Workbooks to discover eHRAF-based PowerPoint activities for use in your online classroom.

 Asynchronous teaching methods can include the sharing of pre-recorded audio/podcasts or video lecture files to be downloaded by students outside of set contact hours with instructors; or text-based discussion forums, wikis, or other collaborative file repositories.
 Email is another example of a communication method that is largely asynchronous.
 Class wikis (or shared documents like Google Docs) have a learning curve, but their utility is that they can handle simultaneous edits from multiple users.
 Note that social media solutions such as a class Facebook page or Twitter hashtag, while convenient, can be ephemeral and students could lose content over time if there is no systematic archive in place (Barone, et al. 2015).
 There are also privacy and consent concerns to consider with any public social media platforms, so it is recommended to err on the side of caution with closed groups or university-approved systems.